 Whatever the choice, they’ll have the peace of mind of knowing that The University of Law provides the most relevant and professional degree programmes available, taught by experienced tutors, 90% of whom are qualified lawyers, to give them the legal knowledge that will be most useful at the start of their career.

 We accept a range of academic and vocational qualifications to gain a place on our law degrees and even accept students under the age of 18, if they are 17 at the time of entry.
 If you have any questions about your son’s or daughter’s qualifications please contact our Admissions Team on 0800 289997.

 Offering an outstanding grounding for a future career, a law degree from The University of Law is a great choice.
 Your son or daughter can study the LLB (Hons) course full-time in 2,3 or 4 years or online; giving options to suit financial – as well as other – circumstances.

-At The University of Law we support our students with a comprehensive range of scholarships and bursaries.
+At The University of Law we support our students with a comprehensive range of scholarships.